scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

 Inputs and outputs are nodes that only have outgoing or incoming edges in the cycle, respectively.
 Edges outside the cycle do not matter.
 In graph 1, ``c`` is the only input and ``h`` the only output to the cycle.
-After contracting, nodes are colored in according to the rules described below.
+After contracting, nodes are colored according to the rules described below.
 In this case, ``a`` is the only dimension-coordinate and dimension ``a`` is renamed to ``h``.

 In graph 2, there are three cycles, ``{c, e, f, h}``, ``{b, c, f}``, ``{b, c, e, f, h}``.